linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 import gdelt
 ```

 GDELT's API pulls data by time.
 So, to filter the returned data to Marawi only data, I only need two pieces of information.
 The CAMEO code and the geonames feature ID.
 In our case, we are looking for all violence (root code 19) and feature id '-2438515'.
-First, let's set up GDELT:
+Next, we set up GDELT:

 ```python
 # tzwhere variable for time normalization